bforsbe/OccuPy/README.md

 ```shell
 pip install occupy
 ```
-But one may also pip install from the cloned repo
+If you are a developer or prefer to download the source code for some other reason, you can also install from the cloned repo

 ```shell
 $ git clone https://github.com/bforsbe/OccuPy.git